Mebrie-Awoke/ethioGuide-App/README.md

 ## Ethiopia
-The first Ethiopia application to know what
+The first Ethiopia application to know wha

 ### Get started